linnarsson-lab/ROBOFISH/Instalation.md

 To link the info files to specific image file you can use the `rename_info_file.py` program.
 The info files will be generated with a name starting with `TEMPORARY` the `rename_info_file.py` program changes the temporary part to `CountXXXXX` where XXXXX will be a number for the labeling cycle.
 Have your program call the `rename_info_file.py` program with the cycle number and the imaging output folder as inputs.

+# Common issues

+- When you need to restart the ROBOFISH system in the Jupyter Lab first restart the kernel.
+Otherwise, the USB ports are blocked.

+- In the event that you need to abort the imaging of an experiment it can be that the`start_imaging_file.txt` is still set to `1` or `2`, this will prevent the scheduler from executing the fluidic protocol.
+You will see a message saying someting like "waiting for imaging to finish" but then it hangs forever.
+Then you should manually reset the `start_imaging_file.txt` to `0`.
+This can also be caused by the Imaging software not being able to reset the `start_imaging_file.txt` file to `0`.

+- If the imaging Job is not renaming the TEMPORARY_... info files properly, either the path to the `Rename_info_file.py` is not correct, which can be fixed in one of the Macros of the imaging Job.
+Or the imaging Job has no acces to Python.
+Please follow the steps under "Enable info file renaming"

+- If the imaging Job is not noticing that it should start imaing or if it does not properly notify the ROBOFISH system to continue after imaging, it might be that the paths to the `start_imaging_file.txt` is not specified properly.
+Open the Macros of the imaging Job and correct the paths to the file.